joj111/joe.recipes/README.md

-# joe.recipes
+# jddd.recipes
-joe and his 2nd attempt to the recipes webpage.
+j and his 2nd attempt to the recipes webpage.